-We’ve all been there: You get to a wedding ceremony, ready to watch your loved ones tie the knot, and instead of emotional and sweet, it’s too long, hard to hear, or difficult to follow.
-By the time the first kiss rolls around (45 minutes later!), you’re so ready for a glass of champagne, and might be wondering whether going to the ceremony in the first place was a good idea.
-The short answer is, yes.
-Receptions may be more fun than ceremonies, but the ceremony is the main event, and watching two people make a commitment to one another is why you are here, so your attendance as a witness to their vows is your ticket to the party.
+We’ve all been there: you get to a wedding ceremony, ready to watch your loved ones tie the knot, and instead of emotional and sweet, it’s too long, hard to hear, or difficult to follow.
+By the time the first kiss rolls around (45 minutes later!), you’re ready for a glass of champagne and might be wondering whether going to the ceremony in the first place was a good idea.
+The short answer is: yes.
+Receptions may be more fun than ceremonies, but the ceremony is the main event and watching two people make a commitment to one another is why you are here, so your attendance as a witness to their vows is your ticket to the party.
 Of course, that doesn’t mean your loved ones don’t need some reminding.